Orion-Grieco/classDocs-1/README.md

 ## Course Description

 A study of computational methods of data analysis with an emphasis on understanding and reflecting on the social, cultural, and political issues surrounding data and its interrogation.
 Participating in hands-on activities that often require teamwork, students study, design, and implement analytics software and learn how to build predictive models with foundational machine learning algorithms to extract knowledge from various sources of data.
 Students also investigate the biases, discriminatory views, and stereotypes that may be present during the collection and analysis of data, reflecting on the ethical implications of using the resulting machine learning techniques.
 During a weekly laboratory session, students use Industry-grade open source statistical software to complete projects, reporting on their findings through both written documents and oral presentations.
 Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.
 Prerequisite: CMPSC*101 or CMPSC*102.

-Distribution Requirements: QR, PD.
+## Distribution Requirements

+* __PD__: _Power, Privilege, & Difference_.
+Understanding Power, Privilege, & Difference means understanding the role of power, privilege, prejudice, discrimination, stereotypes, inequity, and oppression in human society, in both historical and contemporary contexts, and recognizing these dynamics in the learner’s own life and communities.

+  + __Learning Outcome__: Students who successfully complete this requirement will demonstrate an understanding of the historical and/or contemporary roles of power, privilege, and difference in human society.

+* __QR__: _Quantitative Reasoning_.
+Quantitative Reasoning is the ability to understand, investigate, communicate, and contextualize numerical, symbolic, and graphical information towards the exploration of natural, physical, behavioral, or social phenomena.

+  + __Learning Outcome__: Students who successfully complete this requirement will demonstrate an understanding of how to interpret numeric data and/or their graphical or symbolic representations.

 ## Course Objectives